 A WUR non-AP STA shall set the On Duration subfield of the WUR Parameters field in a WUR Mode element to indicate a duration that is smaller than or equal to the duty cycle period indicated in the Duty Cycle Period subfield of the WUR parameters field in the WUR Mode element.

-A WUR non-AP STA may set the On Duration subfield of the WUR Parameters field in the WUR Mode element to indicate a duration that is smaller than the duration indicated by the Duty Cycle Period subfield of the WUR Parameters field in the WUR Mode element.

-The on duration in a duty cycle period of an established WUR duty cycle operation is called a WUR duty cycle schedule.
+(#2046)The on duration in a duty cycle period of an established WUR duty cycle operation is called a WUR duty cycle schedule.

 If a WUR non-AP STA is in WUR mode, and the WUR non-AP STA is in the doze state, the WUR non-AP STA shall be in the WUR awake state within the on duration of a WUR duty cycle period.